 In the event of inclement weather and School closure due to weather, students, staff, and faculty members are advised to call the School's main phone number for updates.
-In addition, School closures or delays will correspond to school closures for the Grand Prairie School Independent School District.
-School closures will also be broadcasted on WBZ Radio (1030AM), WBZ-TV (Channel 4), and WCVB-TV (Channel 5) between 6:30 am 8:30 a.m.
+In addition, School closures or delays will be broadcasted on WBZ Radio (1030AM), WBZ-TV (Channel 4), and WCVB-TV (Channel 5) between 6:30 am 8:30 a.m.
 Employees may also call (617) 552-INFO or access Agora for information about an emergency closing or early release.